samwhittle/markdown-cv/index.md

 ## Invited talks

+`2023`
+_Advocacy for rheumatology in Australia_, Australian Rheumatology Association Annual Scientific Meeting, Hobart, May 2023

+_Developing Recommendations in Rheumatology_, APLAR Mid-Term Symposium, Fukuoka, Japan, April 2023

+_Applying evidence to the practice of rheumatology in the Asia Pacific region: challenges and opportunities_, 67th Annual Scientific Meeting of the Japan College of Rheumatology, Fukuoka, Japan, April 2023

 `2022`
 Invited speaker, 24th Asia-Pacific League of Associations for Rheumatology Congress (APLAR 2022), Hong Kong, December 2022:
 _"Back pain - a COPCORD community perspective.
 Management Strategies"_